Renaming is a Minefield

 8. Focus on your prospects.
-Company insiders can be easily convinced.
 Current customers, distributors, vendors and partners are a finite audience, and you should talk to them clearly, directly, and often.
-But prospects are your lever to geometric growth, so manage their perceptions above almost every other audience.
+Company insiders are easily found and can be convinced.
+But prospects, your not-yet-customers, are the big lever to geometric growth.
+Value their perceptions above every other audience.

 9. Pay close attention to SEO and social media.
 SEO for the findability needed to get your new name in front of prospects, social media to make sure that the increased visibility is adding to and improving your reputation.
 Reputation management is a crucial component of a successful renaming.
 Don’t be satisfied with good awareness numbers.
 The game is not over if people know you but don’t care.

 10. Final approval should come from the CEO, not a committee.
 Committees have a lousy track record for writing symphonies, painting paintings, and naming companies.
 Likewise crowdsourcing, aka crapsifting.
-The let’s-have-a-contest-among-employees impulse when renaming the company always yields ugly results.
+The let’s-have-a-contest-among-employees impulse when renaming has a 100% track record of hard feelings, division and ill-fated ugly results.

 Company naming is not your basic business, not your core competency.
 Our branding agency brings valuable objectivity, and more experience with processes, budgets, timetables, trademark laws, design and other minefields.
 Of course, it doesn’t have to be us, but (no offense) it shouldn’t be you.